NAhaile/NAhaile/README.md

 - 👋 Hi, I’m Nate otherwise known as @NAhaile on thie Github platform
 - 👀 I’m interested in Computer Science and Software Engineering / Software Practices
-- 🌱 I’m currently learning SQL, Android Studio and Haskall / Lisp
+- 🌱 I’m currently learning SQL, Android Studio, Haskall & Lisp
 - 🤔 I’m looking to collaborate on anything open-source to expand my education and career in tech!
 - 📫 How to reach me: via my school's email! nhaile2@gmu.edu